-How to Erase and Restore TPM to Default Settings in Windows 11
+How to Clear and Reset TPM in Windows 11

 The article instructs on resetting the Trusted Platform Module (TPM) in Windows 11, a security-related hardware function.
 If a device’s TPM isn’t functioning properly, the Windows Security app, PowerShell app, or the TPM Management Console can be used to reset it.
 It’s recommended to back up data before resetting the TPM.
 TPM troubleshooting is also…

-This article explains how to clear and reset Trusted Platform Module (TPM) in Windows 11.
+This article explains how to clear and reset the Trusted Platform Module (TPM) in Windows 11.

 TPM technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure cryptoprocessor that helps you generate, store, and limit the use of cryptographic keys.